SPECIALS | MOVIES | EPISODES | ALBUMS | CHARACTERS | SONGS |

 - James Earl Jones died at the age of 93 on September 9th.
 Best known for voicing Darth Vader in the Star Wars franchise (including its infamous holiday special) and Mufasa in Disney's The Lion King, he also voiced Santa Claus himself in the Recess episode "Yes, Mikey, Santa Does Shave".

-- Peter Renaday, who voiced Ebenezer Scrooge in The Real Ghostbusters episode "Xmas Marks the Spot", the Forever Tree in Piney the Lonesome Pine, and Splinter in the 1987 Teenage Mutant Ninja Turtles cartoon, died on September 8th at the age of 89.
+- Peter Renaday, who voiced Ebenezer Scrooge in The Real Ghostbusters episode "Xmas Marks the Spot", the Forever Tree in Piney the Lonesome Pine, and Splinter in the 1987 Teenage Mutant Ninja Turtles cartoon (a role he reprised for the Turtles' "Happy Honda Days" commercial in 2018), died on September 8th at the age of 89.

 - In commemoration of its 70th anniversary, White Christmas will be re-released in select AMC Theaters on December 15th.

 - In an attempt to entice more subscriptions to Disney+, the Walt Disney Company shut down the DisneyNOW, ABC, Freeform, and FXNow apps on September 23rd.
 Similarly, Warner Bros.
-Discovery will be shutting down the Boomerang app on September 30th and move its content to the Max streaming service.
+Discovery shut down the Boomerang app on September 30th and moved its content to the Max streaming service.

 - In the 4th Annual Astra TV Awards, FX's The Bear episode "Fishes" has been nominated for six awards, including Best Writing and Directing in a Streaming Comedy, and Best Guest Stars in a Comedy (actors Bob Odenkirk and Jon Bernthal, and actresses Jamie Lee Curtis and Sarah Paulson); Saturday Night Live's "Kate McKinnon" broadcast has been nominated for the show's new category, Best Host; and Hannah Waddingham: Home for Christmas has been nominated for Best Variety Special.